RyanLilleyman/SketchPad/README.md

 We appreciate all contributions.
 If you're interested in contributing, feel free to fork the repository, make your changes, and submit a pull request.

 ## Credit
-Credit to michalosman for the slider, and color wheel ideas
+Credit to michalosman for the slider, and color wheel ideas.